If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 It is highly rated and one of the cheapest character dining options.
 Cape May Cafe also serves a clam-bake dinner buffet.
 You enter the restaurant right off the lobby.

-The last is Beach Club Marketplace.
-It is located between the Beach Club lobby and the walkway to the Villas and serves breakfast, lunch and dinner.
+The last is the Beach Club Marketplace.
+It is located between the Beach Club lobby and the walkway to the Villas and serves breakfast, lunch, and dinner.
 It is definitely the most convenient dining for guests staying at the Beach Club Villas.

 There is limited seating right outside of the Marketplace and in the breezeway to the Villas.
 Don’t be surprised if you can’t find a seat during the busiest times.

 You can also buy some basic groceries, supplies (I forgot my toothbrush and had to buy a replacement here), and souvenirs (of course) at the Marketplace.

 As for transportation, you can access the theme parks via boat or bus.
 There is a boat dock behind Stormalong Bay on Crescent Lake.
 From there you can catch a boat across the lake to visit the Boardwalk (an especially fun place in the evening hours) or ride on to Epcot or Hollywood Studios.
 Bus service to the Magic Kingdom and Animal Kingdom is found in the front of the resort.

 In summary, Disney’s Beach Club Villas offer an amazing pool complex, various dining options and quick walking access to Epcot.
 We spent most of our day hanging around the resort and I felt like there was so much to see and do there I didn’t miss going to the theme parks!

 Head over and check out Part Two for my review of our studio villa.
 Have you ever stayed at the Beach Club or dream of staying there?
 Leave a comment below!